 If you follow the Weekly Organizing Routine, you're going to be decluttering one room a day for 15-20 minutes.

-3. Add in Some Flexibility for Exceptions
+3. Add in Some Flexibility

 Your work process or schedule may not fit neatly into this, and that's OK; the point is to harness your most productive times to use for your most challenging tasks, and your least productive times to do the more mundane tasks.
 What I found while researching daily routines is that a lot of very successful people work all night long and sleep all day.